Carotid Artery Disease

-- It take several weeks for the inner artery lining to cover the stent from within.
+- It takes several weeks for the inner artery lining to cover the stent from within.

-- Studies have shown that carotid stenting with protective divice is as safe and effective in high risk cases.
+- Studies have shown that carotid stenting with a protective device is as safe and effective in high-risk cases.

 - The hospital stay in both cases is 2-3 days and people resume duty within one week.